Y-Xu/lmm/src/README.md

 Then, executing matching between the segmentation results and the morphological compositions in the lookup tables, which can be found in the "../dataset" directory.

-Finally replaceing the morphemes with their latent meanings.
+Finally replaceing the matched morphemes with their latent meanings.

 ##Training